Table of Contents

 The U.S. Department of Agriculture is officially moving forward with its plan to vacate 1320 Braddock Place in Alexandria, with food assistance program workers at the facility set to relocate to Washington, officials announced Wednesday.

 The announcement comes as city property records show the roughly 150,800-square-foot office building quietly changed ownership just two weeks ago.
 On Feb.
-11, the property transferred from WRIT Braddock Office LLC — tied to Elme Communities, formerly known as Washington Real Estate Investment Trust — to a Chicago-based entity called 1320-1340 Braddock Place Holdings LLC.
+11, the property transferred from WRIT Braddock Office LLC to a Chicago-based entity called 1320-1340 Braddock Place Holdings LLC, according to Alexandria real estate assessment records.
 The transfer was recorded at $0, which typically indicates an internal restructuring rather than an open-market sale.

 Deputy Secretary Stephen Vaden said employees in the Food and Nutrition Service, which administers the Supplemental Nutrition Assistance Program and the Food Distribution Program on Indian Reservations from the Alexandria office, will move to D.C. rather than to one of the department's five new regional hubs.